 Button batteries are the small, round batteries you find in a growing number of toys and everyday objects like remote controls and car key fobs.
 They can be extremely dangerous for children if swallowed.
+What should you do in an emergency?
 Read more

 There can be so many risks inside and outside the home, it can be hard to keep track of them all.
 For instance, did you know that falls are one of the most common causes of childhood accidents?